-We’ve compiled ALL of our favorite Catholic gifts for 2021 into one guide!
+We’ve compiled ALL of our favorite Catholic gifts for this year into one guide!
 This year we will select five of our email subscribers to win each category of gifts.
 If you’re not a subscriber, click here to make sure you have a chance to win.

-We thank each of these wonderful Catholic small businesses for donating their merchandise so that we can offer this incredible giveaway.
+We thank each of these wonderful Catholic small businesses for donating their Catholic gifts so that we can offer this incredible giveaway.
 We encourage you to show your support for their work.
 It’s truly inspiring to see how the Holy Spirit inspires such creativity and artistry.
-We know that the goal of each and every one of these shops is to glorify Christ in all they do and lead others to know Him.
+We know that the goal of every one of these shops is to glorify Christ in all they do and lead others to know Him.
+Shop Catholic!

 “The concept of each person being made uniquely in the Imago Dei – the image & likeness of God – is something that has always captivated my heart; and so each veil that I create is made in imitation of that concept, to honor the unique expression of the Imago Dei in each woman who wears one of my veils.
 With each veil I create, I pray specifically for the woman who will receive it, offering up rosaries and the creative process itself as a prayer for her.
 Ave Maria Veil Co is more than just a small Catholic business I run.
 It’s a ministry, too!”

 A scrunchie is a perfect way to bring the saints into your everyday life!
 Wear on your wrist for a constant reminder of your cheerleaders in heaven, or use it to tie back your hair as your get down to business with the day’s tasks.